What is the Hype Around Six Sigma? And Why Should I Become Certified?

 - Six Sigma will help streamline processes and reduce customer satisfaction.
 For example, by applying the Cross-functional Process Mapping (CFPM) technique, Citibank was able to recognize and correct unnecessary steps in their processes, resulting in great customer satisfaction levels.

-The Six Sigma Approach comprises five data-driven stages — Defining, Evaluating, Assessing, Enhancing and Control (DMAIC).
+The Six Sigma quality improvement approach comprises five data-driven stages — Defining, Evaluating, Assessing, Enhancing and Control (DMAIC).
 When fully implemented, DMAIC standardizes an organization’s problem-solving approach and shapes how new process solutions are devised.

 1. Define Phase